Abandoned & Little-Known Airfields:

 for the heavy transport planes in the post-World War II airline service.”

-Mervyn continued, “The City of Fort Worth began to negotiate a formal lease
+Mervyn Roberts reported, “The City of Fort Worth began to negotiate a formal lease

 with the Navy Department for use of the installation for airport purposes.